mdbergmann/cl-swbymabeweb/blogs/20220321---House_automation_tooling_-_Part_2_-_Getting_Serial.md

 ##### The Common Lisp serial interface library

-There are two CL libraries based on ffi that would work.
+There are two CL libraries based on FFI (Foreign Function Interface) that would work.
 I've experimented with both.

 1. <a href="https://github.com/snmsts/cserial-port" class="link" target="_blank">cserial-port</a>
 2. <a href="https://github.com/jetmonk/cl-libserialport" class="link" target="_blank">cl-libserialport</a>